 Do I need a parka?

 Expensive specialty gear is not required, but you should have warm, waterproof clothing available upon your arrival at the embarkation point.
-Some ships offer waterproof jackets, bib pants and rubber/Wellington/gum boots for hire while on board and there is also a clothing hire company in the main Antarctic port of Ushuaia.
+Several ships do include waterproof jackets and rubber/Wellington/gum boots while on board - but if not, there is also a clothing hire company in the main Antarctic port of Ushuaia.
+Check with us when booking your trip!

 What can I expect on the cruise?